 - Glue another plastic piece to the longer tube.

-- While your glue dries, gather together the decorations you want to put inside the kaleidoscope.
-Transparent objects work best at catching the light.
+- While your glue dries, ask your child to gather together the decorations he wants to put inside the kaleidoscope.
+Transparent objects are best as they catch the light.

-- Once the glue dries on the smaller tube, fill it with your decorations.
+- Once the glue dries on the smaller tube, fill it with the decorations.
 Then, seal it by gluing the remaining plastic piece over the other end.
 Set it out to dry.

-- Finally, slide your mirrors into the longer tube.
+- Finally, have your child slide your mirrors into the longer tube.

 - Glue the long and short tubes together.
 One of the plastic caps will be between them.

 When the glue dries, your kaleidoscope is ready to go!
-Take it outside and look through your new instrument in the light!
-You can see different designs by turning the tube around in your hands.
+Take it outside and encourage your child to look through his new instrument in the light.
+He should be able to see different designs by turning the tube around in his hands.